 - Use a consistent naming convention, such as netname_LOCKED, for all constrained nets.
 This methodology lets you identify them in the template files more easily. - Limit routing constraints (if possible) to named single-fanout signals between named registers. - Use the syn_keep synthesis attribute-for all locked registers and the signals between locked registers-to tell synthesis to keep the signals during optimization.
-If you do not use syn_keep, the software might optimize away the net you want to constrain.
+If you do not use syn keep, the software might optimize away the net you want to constrain.

+'''

-( syn keep = "true" ) wire netname LOCKED;
+( syn_keep = "true" ) wire netname_LOCKED;

+'''

-- In your .rcf, do not point to the .troutingtraces file in the project outflow directory.
+• In your .rcf, do not point to the .troutingtraces file in the project outflow directory.
 This file is overwritten each time you compile.
-Instead, move the .troutingtraces file into another directory and point to it in that location. - Use routing constraints sparingly; excessive constraints make it hard to close timing. - Implement constrained routing as late in the design cycle as possible (when you have fewer changes to your design).
+Instead, move the .troutingtraces file into another directory and point to it in that location.